moesteelo/Predicting-Temperature-with-CO2-Data/README.md

     - Columns with more than 90% NaN values were dropped.
     - The data was filtered to only include US.
     - Over 40 unnecessary columns were dropped.

-## Communication Protocols:
-- Use pandas to clean and perform exploratory analysis on the datasets.
-Visualize the data to understand relationships between variables, highlight trends, and identify potential outliers or unnecessary data.
-- Select and train machine learning model.
-- Evaluate the model and determine its accuracy.
-- Use Google Slides and Tableau to communicate analysis and visualizations.

 ## Database Preparation